Beth Golay (left) and Suzanne Perez

 I think I have that --

-SUZANNE: I'm sorry, what was that?
+Suzanne I'm sorry, what was that?

 The Art Forger by B.A.
 Shapiro.
 If you guys don't know, in 1990, a bunch of guys ran into this museum in Boston and stole like millions of dollars of the art and just like cut paintings out of frames.
 This like smash and grab and it's like this big mystery kind of like the D.B.
 Cooper thing.
 And it's a fictionalized, The Art Forger kind of like, incorporates the actual thing into like a story of fiction.
 So ponder that for a minute.